ROCm/AMDMIGraphX/README.md

 find_package(migraphx)
 target_link_libraries(myApp migraphx::migraphx_c)
 ```
-where myApp is the cmake target in your project.
+Where myApp is the cmake target in your project.

 ### Building the documentation